List of House of the Dragon characters: Rhaenys Targaryen

 Rhaenys Targaryen (portrayed by Eve Best), also known as the "Queen Who Never Was", is a cousin of King Viserys I Targaryen, wife of Lord Corlys Velaryon and mother of Ser Laenor Velaryon and Lady Laena Velaryon.
 She is a dragonrider who is bonded to the dragon Meleys.
-She was once a candidate to succeed her grandfather as ruler of the Seven Kingdoms but during the Great Council at Harrenhal she was passed over in favor of her younger cousin Viserys due to her gender.
+She was once a candidate to succeed her grandfather as ruler of the Seven Kingdoms but during the Great Council at Harrenhal she was passed over in favor of her younger cousin Viserys due to her sex.
 Twelve years later, despite her protests that it may eventually get her son killed, she is convinced to allow Laenor and Princess Rhaenyra Targaryen to get married.
 Ten years later, during Laena's funeral at Driftmark and following Laenor faking his death and going into exile, Rhaenys urges Corlys to make their eldest granddaughter Lady Baela Targaryen the heir to Driftmark rather than Laenor's sons due to their assumed illegitimacy.
-Six years later, when Corlys fell gravely ill, she chooses to support Prince Lucerys Velaryon's claim to Driftmark over Ser Vaemond Velaryon after he publicly insults Laenor and the legitimacy of Laenor's sons.
-Following Viserys' death, Rhaenys is placed under house arrest and discovers that the Small Council are usurping the throne to make Prince Aegon Targaryen king over Rhaenyra.
+Six years later, when Corlys fell gravely ill, she chose to support Prince Lucerys Velaryon's claim to Driftmark over Ser Vaemond Velaryon after he publicly insulted Laenor and the legitimacy of Laenor's sons.
+Following Viserys' death, Rhaenys is placed under house arrest and discovers that the Small Council was usurping the throne to make Prince Aegon Targaryen king over Rhaenyra.
 She is then freed by Ser Erryk Cargyll and escapes King's Landing on Meleys by bursting through the Dragonpit during Aegon's coronation.
 She then flies to Dragonstone and informs Rhaenyra of her father's death before she and Corlys pledge their support to her.

-In season 2, Rhaenys patrols the Velaryon fleet's blockade of Blackwater Bay and after returning to Dragonstone she is approached by Prince Daemon Targaryen who demands that she accompany him to King's Landing to kill Prince Aemond Targaryen to avenge Lucerys' death, but she refuses to act while Rhaenyra still grieves for her son.
+In season 2, Rhaenys patrols the Velaryon fleet's blockade of Blackwater Bay.
+After returning to Dragonstone, she is approached by Prince Daemon Targaryen, who demands that she accompany him to King's Landing to kill Prince Aemond Targaryen to avenge Lucerys' death.
+However, she refuses to act while Rhaenyra still grieves for her son.
 She is sent by Rhaenyra to help stop Ser Criston Cole's siege at Rook's Rest, and she flies Meleys into battle.
-During the Battle at Rook's Rest, Rhaenys and Meleys prove to be far more formidable than Aegon and his dragon Sunfyre, severely wounding the dragon until the arrival of Aemond and his dragon Vhagar who engulfs Sunfyre in flame and sends him tumbling to the ground.
+During the Battle at Rook's Rest, Rhaenys and Meleys prove to be far more formidable than Aegon and his dragon Sunfyre, severely wounding the dragon until the arrival of Aemond and his dragon Vhagar, who engulfs Sunfyre in flame and sends him tumbling to the ground.
 Rhaenys engages Aemond and initially gains the upper hand but Vhagar ambushes and crushes Meleys' neck, killing her and sending Rhaenys plummeting to her death as they crash onto Rook's Rest.
-Following her death, to honor his wife, Corlys renames his flagship The Queen Who Never Was after her.
+Following her death, to honor his wife, Corlys renames his flagship The Queen Who Never Was after her, which is later destroyed during the Battle of the Gullet.